Mass grave with 100 bodies found near Mosul

 Mosul operation: Iraqi-led forces push toward key city

-Iraqi special forces advance on the outskirts of Mosul, Iraq, as an airstrike targets ISIS positions on Friday, November 4.
+Smoke rises from ISIS positions after an attack by Kurdish Peshmerga forces in the village of Bashiqa, near Mosul, Iraq, on Monday, November 7.
 An Iraqi-led offensive is underway to reclaim Mosul, Iraq's second-largest city and the last major stronghold for ISIS in the country.
+Iraq is leading a coalition that also includes Kurdish and American troops.

 Mosul operation: Iraqi-led forces push toward key city